 - 1. Create a new Enterprise Architect project file, and click on the top-level Package. - 2.
-Select the 'Start > View > Perspective > Open Model Wizard' option. - 3.
+Select the 'Design > Model > Perspectives > Model Wizard' option. - 3.
 In the Model Wizard, select the 'Enterprise Architecture > UPDM' Perspective and the 'UPDM Frameworks' Pattern Group; select either the 'DoDAF Framework' Pattern or the 'MODAF Framework' Pattern. - 4.
 Click on the Create Patterns button.

-A new base DoDAF or MODAF model is created in the Project Browser.
+A new base DoDAF or MODAF model is created in the Browser window.